Geonovum/sospilot/docs/smartemission.rst

 The viewer is quite advanced and takes some time to get used to.
 It is possible to get charts and other views.
-Best is to follow the tutorial.
+Best is to follow the built-in tutorial.
 Custom charts can be made by selecting stations on the map (Map View) and adding these.
 The Smart Emission components are called O3, CO and NO2.
 The RIVM LML ones have longer names starting with ``http:``.
 As can be seen the Smart Emission measurements are significantly higher.